Automating JPEG optimization with jpegoptim in your projects

 directory.-exec jpegoptim {} +

-runs jpegoptim on all found files.- Using
+runs jpegoptim on all found files in batches for efficiency.

 Using npm scripts in package.json